About Earlobe Repair

 Earlobe Surgery Cost NYC

 Earlobe repair cost varies on a patient-by-patient basis.
 Dr. Mahmood is committed to helping her Union Square patients achieve the best possible surgical outcome, so every case begins with a comprehensive consultation where she examines the patient’s ears and outlines surgery costs and considerations.

-Contact us today to book your earlobe repair consultation with Dr. Mahmood – a Board Certified, double Ivy League-trained, Plastic and Reconstructive surgeon practicing in Union Square, NY.
+Contact us today to book your earlobe surgery consultation with Dr. Mahmood – a Board Certified, double Ivy League-trained, Plastic and Reconstructive surgeon practicing in Union Square, NY.